norazmir/Games/README.md

 # Hey Guys
-This is the tutorial for making a snake game using Python Scripting
+This is the tutorial for making various kinds of game using simple programming script